AGKorson/WinAGI-GDS/README.md

 ### Known Issues:

  - When installing, don't use a sub-directory of Program Files.
-There are weird file access permission issues that will prevent the app from running.
+There are weird file access permission issues that may prevent the app from running.

 ---